The Definitive Guide:

 Almost all were experiencing a state of extreme stress.

-The truth about ‘cash for property’ companies
+The truth about selling to a ‘cash for property’ company

 Contrary to popular opinion, not all of these companies are evil (although a fair few are).